 When you have an emergency, you want to know that the doctors and nurses who will be assessing and treating your condition have the expert skills, state-of-the-art technology and cutting-edge facilities to provide you with the most advanced care available.
-At Florida Hospital East Orlando, our Emergency Department, which has 36 treatment rooms, treats more than 75,000 patients a year.
+At Florida Hospital East Orlando, our ER provides all of this and more while treating more than 75,000 patients a year.
 Our staff is comprised of knowledgeable, highly trained, caring individuals who strive to treat all of our patients holistically, focusing on mind, body and spirit.

 Florida Hospital East Orlando is also a designated stroke center, which means we are a primary destination for emergency medical technicians and paramedics who are transporting stroke patients.
 This designation assures our patients that we have the trained medical staff on hand, as well as advanced tools and technologies, to treat strokes in an emergency setting, when every second matters.

-- The latest, most advanced technology for monitoring cardiac or trauma patients
+- Advanced technology for monitoring cardiac or trauma patients

 - Child-friendly exam and waiting rooms